SuleVue/LinguaLens/README.md

-# Firebase Studio
+# LinguaLens

-This project is a Next.js application utilizing Firebase Studio.
+This project is a Next.js application.
 It appears to be an Optical Character Recognition (OCR) workspace with image upload, text editing, language selection, and session management capabilities.

 ## Description